Flight-Free-UK/flight_free_uk_website/source/posts_travel/travel-the-uk-by-narrowboat.html.markdown

 #### 9﻿.
 Monmouthshire & Brecon canal

 The Mon & Brec passes through the [Brecon Beacons National Park](https://www.breconbeacons.org/) and is possibly one of the most picturesque canals in the UK.
-Not connected to the main canal network and so doesn’t get quite as busy as the Llangollen in North Wales.
-With just 6 locks, 5 of which are grouped together, it makes a fantastic relaxed cruise, especially for those who perhaps don’t have the mobility they once had and would prefer to gently cruise along, rather than jump on and off the boat to work an endless stream of canal locks.
+As it is not connected to the main canal network, it doesn’t get quite as busy as the Llangollen in North Wales.

+With just six locks, five of which are grouped together, it makes a fantastic relaxed cruise, especially for those who would prefer to gently cruise along rather than jump on and off the boat to work an endless stream of locks.

-The Mon & Brec is also one of the only canals with electric charging points along its length, that means if you choose a hire base with fully electric boats such as [Castle Narrowboats](https://www.castlenarrowboats.co.uk/) you can make what is already a relatively environmentally friendly holiday even more so.
+The Mon & Brec is also one of the only canals with electric charging points along its length, which means that if you choose a hire base with fully electric boats such as [Castle Narrowboats](https://www.castlenarrowboats.co.uk/) you can make what is already a low-carbon holiday even more so.

-Top rated hire bases in this area: [Brecon Park Boats](https://beaconparkboats.com/) (Abergavenny Station - 16 min taxi), [Road House Narrowboats](https://www.narrowboats-wales.co.uk/)  (Abergavenny Station - 8 min taxi), [Cambrian Cruisers](https://www.cambriancruisers.co.uk/)(Abergavenny Station - 34 min taxi), Castle Narrowboats (Abergavenny Station - 16 min taxi)
+Top rated hire bases in this area:

+* [Brecon Park Boats](https://beaconparkboats.com/) (16 min taxi from Abergavenny station)
+* [Road House Narrowboats](https://www.narrowboats-wales.co.uk/) (8 min taxi from Abergavenny)
+* [Cambrian Cruisers](https://www.cambriancruisers.co.uk/) (35 min taxi from Abergavenny)
+* [Castle Narrowboats](https://www.castlenarrowboats.co.uk/) (16 min taxi from Abergavenny)

 ## Scotland